Insider Selling: Par Pacific Holdings, Inc. (NYSE:PARR) Major Shareholder Sells 60,000 Shares of Stock

-Par Pacific Holdings, Inc. (NYSE:PARR – Get Rating) major shareholder Chai Trust Co Llc sold 60,000 shares of the firm’s stock in a transaction on Friday, June 10th.
-The stock was sold at an average price of $19.38, for a total transaction of $1,162,800.00.
-Following the completion of the transaction, the insider now directly owns 3,847,332 shares of the company’s stock, valued at approximately $74,561,294.16.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Major shareholders that own more than 10% of a company’s stock are required to disclose their transactions with the SEC.
+Par Pacific Holdings, Inc. (NYSE:PARR – Get Rating) major shareholder Chai Trust Co Llc sold 60,000 shares of the stock in a transaction on Friday, June 17th.
+The shares were sold at an average price of $16.19, for a total value of $971,400.00.
+Following the completion of the transaction, the insider now owns 3,504,646 shares of the company’s stock, valued at approximately $56,740,218.74.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Large shareholders that own at least 10% of a company’s stock are required to disclose their transactions with the SEC.

 Chai Trust Co Llc also recently made the following trade(s):